Schwungus/nutpunch/README.md

 > [!WARNING]
 > Using NutPunch and UDP hole-punching makes sense **only if you're making a P2P networked game**.
 If you need server-based networking (**which is arguably much simpler to implement**), you're out of luck -- go elsewhere.
 You have been warned.

 A UDP hole-punching library for REAL men (and women).
 Header-only.
 Brutal.
-Uses plain C and Winsock.
+Written in plain C.

 ## Introductory Lecture